aiven/aiven-docs/docs/products/postgresql/howto/migrate-aiven-db-migrate.md

 -   An available replication slot on the destination cluster for each database migrated from the source cluster.

-1. If you don\'t have an Aiven for PostgreSQL database yet, run the following command to create a couple of PostgreSQL services via [Aiven CLI](/docs/tools/cli) substituting the parameters accordingly:
+1. If you don't have an Aiven for PostgreSQL database yet, run the following command to create a couple of PostgreSQL services via [Aiven CLI](/docs/tools/cli) substituting the parameters accordingly: